Louisburg, Kansas: Parks and recreation

 Near Louisburg is Rutlader Outpost, which has an RV park for those who camp and an antique store for shopping.

 Louisburg is well known for the Louisburg Cider Mill & Country Store which was constructed of wood saved from an old barn on 26945 Metcalf.
 The Louisburg Cider Mill holds several special events throughout the year, including Ciderfest in the fall.

 Another unique attraction near Louisburg is Cedar Cove Feline Conservatory & Sanctuary.
-The big cats such as siberian tigers, who reside in this conservatory aid in teaching people about the wild.
+The big cats such as Siberian tigers, who reside in this conservatory, aid in teaching people about the wild.
 In addition, the conservatory allows people to learn how to aid these cats and their relatives who still live afar in the wild.

 Government

 The Louisburg government consists of a mayor and five council members.
-The council meets the 1st and 3rd Monday of each month at 6:30PM.
+The council meets the first and third Mondays of each month at 6:30PM.

 Education

-The public schools in the Louisburg Unified School District 416 are:
+The community is served by Louisburg USD 416 public school district.